Bottom Line:

 Why it breaks at scale

 That cost has a number.
-Bounce rates on mismatched landings run 15–30 points higher than matched destinations.
-At €50k/month in ad spend, that gap is real money leaving the funnel before a single product is seen.
+Message-matched landing pages convert 2-5x higher than generic destinations.[^1] At meaningful ad spend levels, that gap is real money leaving the funnel before a single product is seen.
+When you factor in the impact on revenue per session, the compounding effect is even larger.

 Three approaches